Lockdown to be lifted on April 15, need mechanism to ensure no crowding: UP CM

-Uttar Pradesh Chief Minister Yogi Adityanath said on Sunday the lockdown imposed to arrest the spread of novel coronavirus will be lifted on April 15 and asserted that a mechanism should be evolved to ensure crowding doesn't take place, else all efforts will go in vain.
+Uttar Pradesh Chief Minister Yogi Adityanath said on Sunday the lockdown to contain coronavirus spread will be lifted on April 15 and called for a mechanism to ensure crowding doesn't take place, else all efforts will go in vain.
 Holding discussion with Members of Parliament from the state through video-conferencing, the chief minister sought their suggestion for smooth movement of people and services after the lockdown period.

+It was not immediately clear whether the chief minister was referring to the lockdown in his state or in the entire country.
+The nationwide 21-day lockdown started on March 25.
+Prime Minister Narendra Modi, while speaking to chief ministers on April 2, had pitched for formulating a common exit strategy to ensure "staggered re-emergence of the population" once the 21-day nationwide lockdown ends.

 "Lockdown will be lifted on April 15.
 We have to ensure that crowding doesn't take place.
 Your help and cooperation is needed in this regard.
 The reason is that after the lockdown is lifted and if crowding takes place, then all of our efforts will go in vain," Adityanath told the MPs.
 "So, I want that we evolve a mechanism, and for this, I would invite your suggestions," he said.